I've let my Teeth Go. Have I 'missed the boat' to be able to get a nice smile?

-We have been asked this question on many occasions, but to date we are proud not to have had to turn anyone back.
-Our procedures allow us to address even the most severe problems in an efficatious manner using All On 4 Plus or Zygoma Plus treatments, and we aim for our patients to feel as though the process was uncomplicated.
-We always say that the best After’s often come from the worst Before’s.
+We have been asked this question on many occasions, but to date, we are proud not to have had to turn anyone back.
+Our procedures allow us to address even the most severe problems in an efficacious manner using All On 4 Plus or Zygoma Plus treatments, and we aim for our patients to feel as though the process was uncomplicated.
+We always say that the best After's often come from the worst Before's.

 I've worn a denture for 40 years and have been told I don't have enough bone for dental implants.
 Is All On 4 Plus something to consider?

 Tooth loss and wearing a denture for many years can certainly result in advanced atrophy of the bone where there is no more jawbone left to insert dental implants.
-In some cases we can offer some alternatives with All On 4 Plus, but in the most severe situations, we can avoid relying on the jawbone for support, and instead insert longer implants into the underside of the cheekbones for necessary support of fixed replacement teeth, just like All On 4.
+In some cases, we can offer some alternatives with All On 4 Plus, but in the most severe situations, we can avoid relying on the jawbone for support, and instead insert longer implants into the underside of the cheekbones for the necessary support of fixed replacement teeth, just like All On 4.

 I cannot bite into an apple.
 Will this change with All On 4?

 Absolutely, this is the aim of the treatment.
 At the All On 4 Clinic, we want to ensure that you can smile and function with confidence.
 To us this means you being able to bite, taste, and chew all types of food, including apples, carrots, nuts, steak, crusty bread, just as you would do with natural teeth.